devlive-community/view-shadcn-ui/docs/components/2024.1.2/page.md

     :columns="[
-        ['modelValue', 'The current page number', 'Number | String', '1', ''], ['total', 'The total number of data count', 'Number | String', '100', ''], ['page-size', 'The number of items per page', 'Number | String', '10', ''], ['prev-text', 'The text of the previous page button', 'String', 'Prev Page', ''], ['next-text', 'The text of the next page button', 'String', 'Next Page', ''], ['max-show-page', 'The maximum number of pages to display', 'Number | String', '5', ''], ]">
+        ['modelValue', 'The current page number', 'Number | String', '1', ''], ['total', 'The total number of data count', 'Number | String', '100', ''], ['pageSize', 'The number of items per page', 'Number | String', '10', ''], ['prevText', 'The text of the previous page button', 'String', 'Prev Page', ''], ['nextText', 'The text of the next page button', 'String', 'Next Page', ''], ['maxShowPage', 'The maximum number of pages to display', 'Number | String', '5', ''], ['showTotal', 'Whether to display the total number of items', 'Boolean', 'false', ''], ]">
 </ApiTable>